Fort Point Insider’s Guide

 - Drive to Fort Point – We always encourage people to take public transportation or to bike through the city, but driving to the Fort is also an option.
 Take the Highway 101 North and exit right at the Golden Gate Bridge Toll Plaza before getting on the Bridge.
 There is a wide range of parking spots, so parking won’t be a problem.
 You can also park at the Golden Gate Bridge visitor center and then walk to Fort Point.

-- Dylan’s Famous Tour – If you really want to know more about the history and get all the best local insights about Fort Point, we’d suggest you hop on a guided tour!
-Dylan’s Tours offers guided minibus tours that will take you to Fort Point for a photo stop, as well as customized private guided mini bus tours.
+- Dylan’s Famous San Francisco Tour with Muir Woods – If you really want to know more about the history and get all the best local insights about Fort Point, we’d suggest you hop on a guided tour!
+Dylan’s Tours offers guided minibus tours that will take you to Fort Point for a photo stop, as well as customized private guided minibus tours.
 After exploring some other cool neighborhoods in the city Dylan’s Tours will take you across the Golden Gate Bridge to a cute waterfront town called Sausalito and, depending on the tour you choose, Muir Woods National Monument.
 You can also choose to do an Alcatraz add on if you really want the full San Francisco experience!